Enrol as a cross-institute or cross-study mode student

 Step 2.
 Check the important dates

-Check RMIT important dates for the last day to add or drop classes.
+Check RMIT important dates for the last day to apply for a leave of absence and the last day to add classes.

 If this is your last semester, please be aware of the result release date at the host institute as this may delay your program completion at RMIT and as a result, you may not be eligible to graduate this academic year.
 Discuss any potential impacts on your eligibility to graduate when submitting your application